hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 plt.show()
 ```

 To quantify the aggregate classification performance of the machine learning model, the ROC curve can be summarized as the Area Under the ROC curve (AUC).
 For a binary classification problem, an AUC of 0.5 is equal to a classifier that makes random predictions.
-An AUC of 1 corresponds to perfect separation between the positive and negative class.
+An AUC of 1 corresponds to perfect separation between the positive and negative classes.

 AUC can be useful to compare the aggregate predictive performance of different models during model selection.
 However, **AUC summarizes the performance of the model across all possible decision thresholds.
-To actually use the model for classifying intances, you still need to choose a decision threshold.** As such, unlike confusion-based metrics, AUC typically does not directly correspond to real-world constraints or objectives.
+To actually use the model for classifying instances, you still need to choose a decision threshold.** As such, unlike confusion-based metrics, AUC typically does not directly correspond to real-world constraints or objectives.
 For example, in fraud detection, we may want to limit the expected number of false positives such that it is still humanly possible for fraud analysts to process all fraud alerts.
 Similarly, there may be different costs associated with false positives and false negatives making specific subspaces of the ROC curve more attractive than others.

 (precision_recall_curve)=

 ### Precision-Recall Curve

-In some problems it may be valuable to evaluate the precision-recall trade-off across varying decision thresholds.
+In some problems, it may be valuable to evaluate the precision-recall trade-off across varying decision thresholds.
 Lowering the decision threshold effectively means that instances the model was not as confident about will be classified as positive.
-This can increase recall, but may come at the cost of precision, as more negative (i.e., irrelevant) instances are classified as positive as well.
+This can increase recall but may come at the cost of precision, as more negative (i.e., irrelevant) instances are classified as positive as well.
 Similar to the ROC curve, a precision-recall curve can be used to decide on the right threshold for your use case.
-The precision-recall curve can be summarized using average precision, which is the average precision score over all recall values.
+The precision-recall curve can be summarized using average precision, which is the average precision score computed over all recall values.

 ```{code-cell} ipython3
 from sklearn.metrics import average_precision_score, PrecisionRecallDisplay